hotellistat/.github/profile/README.md

 ### Resources

-Docs and resources for OSS projects can be found in their correclating wiki/discussions.
+Docs and resources for OSS projects can be found in their corresponding wiki/discussions.
 Since we don't really have any community managers we can't guarantee any timely response.
 It's just us, les développeurs :)

 ### Hiring